 Incorporated in March 1982 as Jewish Federation of Atlantic & Cape May Counties to address the diverse needs of the local, national, and international Jewish communities, and promote Jewish culture and heritage, it is the representative umbrella organization for Jews living in Atlantic and Cape May counties.

 Jewish Federation of Atlantic & Cape May Counties assumes an active leadership role in the cultural, educational, religious, social, and social welfare needs of the Jewish community.
 It is active in the advancement of local, national, and global Jewish interests, particularly with respect to Israel and vulnerable Jewish populations around the world.
-Jewish Federation develops and sponsors programs for individuals and the community to realize and fulfill the mitzvot of Chesed, Tzedakah, and Tikun Olam.
+Jewish Federation develops and sponsors programs for individuals and the community to work towards the mitzvot of Hesed/Kindness, Tzedakah/Righteousness, and Tikun Olam/Repairing the World.

 In cooperation and partnership with its affiliate agencies, local congregations, community groups, and volunteer-driven community organizations, Jewish Federation’s dedicated leadership, volunteers, and professional staff work to disseminate information and develop programs and services that create awareness and understanding of issues important to all Americans, of all ethnicities, including anti-Semitism, Holocaust education, discrimination and racism, the fight against international terrorism, human rights, and poverty.

 Our long history in this community is the gift of support, philanthropic and physical, extended to us so generously over the years by members of the Jewish communities of Atlantic and Cape May counties.